uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/1-connect.md

 ## Step 3.
 Configure Remote SSH Connection in VS Code

+Open VS Code.
+On macOS, you can launch VS Code from the Application Launcher.
+Simply click the Application button (at the top left of your screen), type "code" in the input box, and then click on the Visual Studio Code icon.
+On Windows, you can search for "Visual Studio Code" on the task bar located at the very bottom of the screen and then click the icon when it appears.

+{: .note}
+We recommend pinning VS Code to your task bar (Windows) or Dock (macOS) for quick access.
+On macOS, right click the VS Code icon using your mouse and choose the "Lock to Launcher" menu option.
+In Windows, right click the icon and then select "Pin to taskbar".

-Open VS Code and click the button with angled braces (><) in the very bottom left-hand corner of the window.
+After the application has opened, click the button with angled braces (><) in the very bottom left-hand corner of the window.

-Select "Remote-SSH: Open Configuration File" and then the config file created in the previous step.
+Select "Remote-SSH: Open Configuration File" and then select the config file created in the previous step.
 Add an entry resembling the following below, replacing <linuxServer> and <cnetId> with the appropriate values.
 Then save your changes.

 ```
 Host uchicago